How to Cope with Election-Related Stress and Foster Your Resilience

 In the current socio-economic climate, with social injustices and structural racism highlighted so clearly, many people are feeling overwhelmed, anxious, angry, and at times, helpless.
 We recognize that the election season may be particularly challenging for many of us on campus.
 Those who identify with historically marginalized communities may be bearing the weight of these challenges most acutely.

-UHS is committed to actively improving the mental health and well-being of our UC Berkeley community and creating opportunities to practice empathy and compassion towards each other.
+UHS is committed to improving the UC Berkeley community's mental health and well-being and creating opportunities to practice empathy and compassion towards each other.

-Below are some ideas for how to manage election-related stress and foster your resilience.
+Below are some ideas on how to manage election-related stress:

 - Avoid dwelling on things you can’t control.
 When uncertainty strikes, many people immediately imagine worst-case scenarios.
 Break the habit of ruminating on bad outcomes by focusing on what you can control.